 2. Pack a Poncho or Raincoat

-So we had to go on a hunt for some ponchos, and they were basically just like a plastic bag, the wind tore them up in various spots and kept blowing them around exposing our backpacks that had our camera and GoPro in it!
-While they were helpful, essentially they just were not good enough to keep us completely dry, and it really would have been awesome to have our own good quality rain jackets.
+So we had to go on a hunt for some ponchos, and they were basically just like plastic bags, the wind tore them up in various spots and kept blowing them around exposing our backpacks that had our camera and GoPro in them!

 3. A Comfortable Shoe for Hiking!

 I think it is important to find a shoe that you can trust, and this is mine!!!
 Sketchers Sport Sweet Spot Fashion Sneaker, I love you!!!
-Lots of funky colours available too!!
-Whatever your favourite shoe for hiking, ensure it is packed in your suitcase!
+Lots of funky colors available too!!
+Whatever your favorite shoe for hiking, ensure it is packed in your suitcase!

 Our shoes!
 Chilling out on the Chairlift on the way down from the Nut in Stanley, Tasmania!

 We also recommend some really comfy flat shoes for when you explore on your day trips.

 You may also be interested in getting the best compression socks for travel.